nahiluhmot/cl-parallel/readme.md

 elements in the list satisfy the predicate; `NIL` otherwise.

 * par-find-if - given a predicate and list, return an element in the list that satisfies the predicate; `NIL` otherwise.
-Unlike in the standard `FIND-IF`, the value returned by this function may not be the leftmost element of the list satisfying the predicate (if there is such an element).

 * par-find - given an item and list, return the item if it is in the list; `NIL` otherwise.